AAClause/nvda-OpenAI/readme.md

 ## Prerequisites for Use

-In order to utilize the full functionality of the OpenAI NVDA add-on, an API key from OpenAI is required.
-Follow these steps to set it up:
+To fully unlock the capabilities of the OpenAI NVDA add-on, you must obtain an API key from OpenAI.
+Here's how to configure it for use:

 1. Acquire an API key by registering for an OpenAI account at [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys).
 2. With the API key ready, you have two options for configuration:
 	- Through the NVDA settings dialog:
 		1. Access the NVDA menu and navigate to the "Preferences" submenu.
 		2. Open the "Settings" dialog and select the "Open AI" category.
 		3. Input your API key in the provided field and click "OK" to confirm.
 	- Using environment variables:
 		1. Press `Windows+Pause` to open System Properties.
 		2. Click on "Advanced system settings" and select "Environment Variables".
 		3. Create a new variable under "User variables":
 			1. Click on "New".
 			2. Enter `OPENAI_API_KEY` as the variable name and paste your API key as the value.
 		4. Click "OK" to save your changes.

 You are now equipped to explore the features of the OpenAI NVDA add-on!

 ## How to Use the Add-on

-### Accessing Main Features
+### The Main Dialog

-The functionality of the add-on is housed within a central dialog that can be opened using the shortcut `NVDA+g`.
-This dialog provides access to the majority of the add-on's features, enabling you to:
+The majority of the add-on's features can be easily accessed via a dialog box, which can be launched by pressing `NVDA+G`.
+As an alternative, navigate to the "Open AI" submenu under the NVDA menu and select the "Main Dialog…" item.
+Within this dialog, you will be able to:

-- Engage in conversation with the AI model.
+- Initiate interactive conversations with the AI models for assistance or information gathering.
 - Get descriptions of images from image files.
 - Transcribe spoken content from audio files or through a microphone.
 - Use the text-to-speech feature to vocalize written text in the prompt.

-#### Commands from main dialog

-Some commands are available in the main dialog for different elements.

-- When the Prompt Field is focused:
-	- `Ctrl+Enter`: Submit the text you've entered.
-	- `Ctrl+Up Arrow`: Retrieve and place the most recently entered prompt into the current field for review or re-use.
-- When the History Field is focused:
-	- `Alt+Right Arrow`: Copy the user's text to the prompt.
-	- `Alt+Left Arrow`: Copy the assistant's response to the system.
-	- `Ctrl+c`: Copy the assistant's response or the user's text depending on the cursor's position.
-	- `Ctrl+d`: Delete the current block  (user input and assistant's response).
-	- `Ctrl+Shift+Up Arrow`: Move to the text block of the user or assistant above the current block.
-	- `Ctrl+Shift+Down Arrow`: Move to the text block of the user or assistant below the current block.
+To further improve your interaction with the interface, please take note of the following:

+- The multiline "System", "History", and "Prompt" fields come equipped with context menus filled with commands that can be quickly executed using keyboard shortcuts.
+  These shortcuts are active when the relevant field is in focus.
+  For example, the keys 'j' and 'k' allow you to navigate to the previous and next messages, respectively, when the focus is on the History field.

+- Additionally, the interface includes keyboard shortcuts that are effective across the entire window.
+For instance, `CTRL + R` starts or stops a recording.

+All keyboard shortcuts are displayed next to the labels of their corresponding elements.

 ### Global Commands